 Los Angeles, the city of Angels!
-After having driven around four beautiful states in America, we ended our road trip in this beautiful city.
+After having driven around four beautiful states in America, we ended our USA road trip in this beautiful city.
 Still filled with impressions of our drive through Utah, Arizona and the rest of California, we were excited to add this beautiful city to our list.
 Here are the best things to do in Los Angeles when you’re visiting for the first time.

 Of course, the famous Hollywood sign is a must-see for a trip to Los Angeles.
 It was my first time on the west side of the states, so it was our first stop in LA.
 We drove to Lake Hollywood Park to take a few photos and walked up the street to get even closer.
 Luckily it wasn’t too busy!
 Afterwards, we drove through the neighbourhood, soaking up all the sights of the famous Hollywood.